-In these articles, we talk a lot about trading as a well crafted skill.
+In these articles, we talk a lot about trading and reading charts as a well-crafted skill.
 How it takes tireless practice and constant adjustments to become a consistently successful trader.
 The learning never ends and the push for perfection is always on.

-One of the most important components to a winning portfolio is learning to read charts fluently.
-The ability to recognize patterns as the emerge and form is an invaluable tool to conquering the otherwise unpredictable market.
+One of the most important components of a winning portfolio is learning to read charts fluently.
+The ability to recognize patterns as they emerge and form is an invaluable tool to conquering the otherwise unpredictable market.
 Training your brain to spot patterns and quickly act on them is essential.

 Of course, when we talk about instinct, we don’t mean that eventually you’ll just look at a pattern and know what to do.
 Pattern recognition means you can identify the pattern.
 What you do with it next is still a matter of work.